User Management Fields

 In the "Behaviours Tuning" section of the queue configuration page, you can define the treatments that will be applied in less common situations/conditions.
 The following conditions can occur:

 - Returned calls: this treatment is applied to calls that enter the queue for the second (or more) time, for example because of a no-answer forward by a company extension.
+You can place the call in the waiting queue or just play a message and hang-up or play a message and transfer to any number or SIP address.

 Select the timezone that rules the queue timetable (opening/closure time bands).